sodabrew/puppet-dashboard/README.markdown

             rake db:migrate db:test:prepare

-6. Adjust the `delayed_job_workers` setting in `settings.yml`.
-You should set this to the number of worker processes you want for background jobs.
-We recommend one per CPU core in your system, but will work correctly with one or more.
+6. Start the `delayed_job` workers for your deployment.
+You need at least one worker for each environment you run, and we recommend one worker per CPU core in production.

+    1. For typical use with the `production` environment, one worker per CPU:

+            env CPUS=4 RAILS_ENV=production /.../script/delayed_job \
+                  -p dashboard -n $CPUS -m start

+    2. Using the rake task to start a single worker (not recommended for production):

+            rake RAILS_ENV=production jobs:work

+    3. Running a development worker for testing:

+            rake RAILS_ENV=development jobs:work

 Ownership and permission requirements